Join others who are committed to educational change by building stronger connections between research and practice

 Centers equity in educational processes, goals, and outcomes

-Join Jessica Jackson for the April networking event!
+Join Katie Philp for the May networking event!
 Make new connections, find thought partners for your professional challenges, and grow your own knowledge brokering network.

 For more information about these events and more, check out our Events Page.